-We have audited the financial statements of 4Global Plc (the "Parent Company") and its subsidiaries (the "Group") for the year ended 31 March 2022, which comprise:
+We have audited the financial statements of 4Global Plc (the "Parent Company") and its subsidiaries (the "Group") for the year ended 31 March 2023, which comprise:

-- the Group statement of comprehensive income for the year ended 31 March 2022; - the Group and parent company statements of financial position as at 31 March 2022; - the Group and parent company statements of changes in equity for the year then ended; - the Group and parent company statements of cash flows for the year then ended; and - the notes to the financial statements, including significant accounting policies.
+- The Group statement of comprehensive income for the year ended 31 March 2023; - The Group and parent company statements of financial position as at 31 March 2023; - The Group and parent company statements of changes in equity for the year then ended; - The Group and parent company statements of cash flows for the year then ended; and - The notes to the financial statements, including significant accounting policies.

-The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and UK adopted International Accounting Standards, and as regards the parent company, as applied in accordance with the provision of then Companies Act 2006.
+The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and UK adopted International Accounting Standards, and Financial Reporting Standard 102 for the parent company, as applied in accordance with the provision of the Companies Act 2006.